Tennis Players Go Wild: Serena Heads To Zoo, Djokovic Barefoot As Quarantine Ends - UrduPoint

 "I haven't seen people in -- it feels like forever," Osaka told the crowd.

-Australia's world number one Ashleigh Barty was due to face second-ranked Simona Halep later.
+Australia's world number one Ashleigh Barty was in action for the first match in almost a year, losing to second-ranked Simona Halep 3-6, 6-3 (10/8), but saying it was "absolutely fantastic" to be back.

+"It's pretty amazing to think of where we've been the last 12 months and to now have a near full crowd here is remarkable," she added.

 - 'Walk in the park' - Aggressive restrictions on incoming travel have helped keep the coronavirus at bay in Australia, making it one of the countries that is still able to have fans at sports events.